sambacha/yearn-devdocs/docs/partners/yvtokens-as-collateral.md

 ### They’re ERC20 compatible

-yvTokens are [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) compatible (like any other commonly expected token), there is no code security overhead for developers to implement any yvToken as a new option for collateral
+yvTokens are [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) compatible (like any other commonly expected token).
+This means there is no code security overhead for developers to implement any yvToken as a new option for collateral.

 ### They’re almost 100% liquid

-Strategies that lock tokens are kept to an absolute minimum amount of time.
-To learn more about strategy and fund allocation visit [yearn.watch](https://yearn.watch/) for a look into what's going on right now.
+Strategies that lock tokens are kept to a minimum amount of time.
+To learn more about strategy and fund allocation, visit [yearn.watch](https://yearn.watch/) for a glimpse of what's going on right now.

 ### They’re transparent

 What you see on-chain is what you get.
-For real-time protocol data see:
+For real-time protocol data, check out:

 * [yearn vaults descriptions](https://vaults.yearn.finance/)
 * [yearn.watch](https://yearn.watch/)